Jeremi360/jythonfx/README.md

 - Application class(application.Application)
 - EventHandler class(event.EventHandler)
 - FXML Files Loader(fxml.FXMLLoader) with support for Tabs
-- Tool to fix and abort to run app on older than 7 Java(fix.getJavaFX)
+- Tool to fixuser jython path and abort to run app on older than 7 Java(fix.getJavaFX)
 - Temples

 **TODO:**